 These Lots are currently utilized as temporary parking for Silver Lake Village and Deer Valley Resort.
-The parking is not paved or striped and depending on the level of parking management can accommodate 50 to 100 vehicles.
+The parking is roughly paved but not striped and depending on the level of parking management can accommodate 50 to 100 vehicles.

-Lot D consists of 10,018.8 sf (0.23 acres) of fee simple lot area and 5,227.2 sf (0.12 acres) of pedestrian and skier circulation and easement area.
-Lot F consists of 8,712 sf of fee (0.20 acres) simple area and 6,534 sf (0.15 acres) of pedestrian and skier circulation and easement area.
-Lot G consists of 7,840.8 sf (0.18 acres) of fee simple area and 8,712 sf (0.20 acres) of pedestrian and skier circulation and easement area.
-Lot H consists of 7,840.8 sf (0.18 acres) of fee simple area and 11,325.6 sf (0.26 acres) of pedestrian and skier circulation and easement area.
+Per the existing plats, Lot D consists of 10,082 sf of fee simple lot area and 5,122 sf of pedestrian and skier circulation and easement area.
+Lot F consists of 8,766 sf of fee simple area and 6,622 sf of pedestrian and skier circulation and easement area.
+Lot G consists of 7,772 sf of fee simple area and 8,581sf of pedestrian and skier circulation and easement area.
+Lot H consists of 7,879 sf of fee simple area and 11,166 sf of pedestrian and skier circulation and easement area.
+Lot D will be amended to increase the skier easement area by 749 sf.
+Amending Lot D will result in 9,333 sf of fee simple area and 5,871 sf of skier easement

-Lot I will result from the combination of Lots F, G, and H and will consist of 50,965.2 sf (1.17 acres).
+Lot I will result from the combination of Lots F, G, and H and will consist of 50,786 sf (1.166 acres).

-The fee simple areas of Lots F, G, and H are owned by the applicant.
+The fee simple areas of Lots F, G, and H are to be owned by the applicant.
 Transfer of ownership to the applicant (owners of the fee simple areas) of the easement areas around Lots F, G, and H was approved by the Silver Lake Village Owner's Association on June 3, 2016.
 Easement area around Lot D will continue to be owned by the Silver Lake Village Owner's Association.